 Omitting background information

-In the analyses of the inference examples of § 7.1 and § 8.2 we defined sentences (\(\mathsfit{I}\) and \(\mathsfit{J}\)) expressing all background information, and always included these sentences in the conditionals of the inferences – because those inferences obviously depended on that background information.
+In the analyses of the inference examples of § 7.1 and § 8.3 we defined sentences (\(\mathsfit{I}\) and \(\mathsfit{J}\)) expressing all background information, and always included these sentences in the conditionals of the inferences – because those inferences obviously depended on that specific background information.

-This is what’s happening when you see in books probabilities \(P(x)\) without conditional.
+This is what’s happening in books where you see “\(P(x)\)” without conditional.

 Such practice may be convenient, but be wary of it, especially in particular situations:

-and proceed, for example using the rule of extension of the conversation.
-If the background information was not explicitly written, this may lead to confusion and mistakes.
-For instance there may suddenly appear two instances of \(\mathrm{P}(\mathsfit{X})\) with different values, just because one of them is invisibly conditional on \(\mathsfit{I}\), the other on \(\mathsfit{I}'\).
+and then proceed as usual.
+If the background information was not explicitly written, this may lead to confusion and mistakes: there may suddenly appear two instances of \(\mathrm{P}(\mathsfit{X})\) with different values, just because one of them is invisibly conditional on \(\mathsfit{I}\), the other on \(\mathsfit{I}'\).

-• In some inference problems we are considering several different instances of background information – for example because more than one agent is involved.
-It’s then extremely important to write the background information explicitly, lest we mix up the different agents’s degrees of belief.
+In some inference problems we are considering several different instances of background information – for example because more than one agent is involved.
+It’s then extremely important to write the background information explicitly, lest we mix up the degrees of belief of different agents.

 “Random variables”